Activities for the Olympics

 My son came home from school yesterday all full of excitement about the Olympics.
 Little did he know that I had been planning a few things for us to do at home to prepare for the big event.
 Here are a few of the things we have to done in anticipation of the big day.

 We made our own torches and after they were complete, we headed out of our apartment, torch in hand and made the rounds to a few of our favorite nearby spots.
-We got tons of smiles from people as they walked by and the few shop owners we visited, loved not only the torch, but my son’s enthusiastic chant, “Olympic Torch!
-Olympic Torch!”
+We got tons of smiles from people as we walked by and the few shop owners we visited, loved not only the torch, but my son’s enthusiastic chant, “Olympic Torch!
+Olympic Torch!

-- Insert the flame into the hole of the circular paper inside the top of the tube.
+Insert the “flame” into the hole in the circular paper inside the tube.
 Secure with hot glue if desired.

 Olympic Rings (8 Different Ways)

-We were going to paint the Olympic rings with paper and paint, but once we started with one idea, more came to mind and were done with them all before we knew it.
-Here is what we came up with.
+We were simply going to paint the Olympic rings with brushes and paint, but once we started creating a whole bunch of other ideas came to mind!, And, before we knew it we had created the Olympic Rings 8 different ways!

 For the first 3 ideas, you will need a palate of paint with the colors red, blue, yellow, black and green.

-Dixie Cup Rings: Dip the rims of 5 different dixie cups in the paint and press them onto the paper to create the Olympic Rings.
+Dip the rims of 5 dixie cups in the paint and press them onto the paper to create the Olympic Rings.

-Plastic Bowl Rings: Follow the same directions as above, but use a plastic bowl with a wide rim to make the rings.
-The texture on the rims gives the rings a different sort of look than the dixie cups.
+Follow the same directions as above, but use a plastic bowl with a wide rim to make the rings.
+The texture on the bowls gives the rings a different sort of look than the cups.

-Coloring Page Rings: My son really wanted to paint a “stencil” of the rings, so I printed one out and he painted it.
+My son really wanted to paint a “stencil” of the rings, so I printed one out and he painted it.
 My youngest did it as well.
 You can see the difference yourself. 🙂

 Olympic Event Cards

-I found these cool images on the web (for free).
+I found these images on the web (for free).
 I messed with them a bit, made them all the same size, printed them out and made them into 2 sets of cards.
-I have a whole bunch of ideas of things we are going to do with them.
+Click the image to download.